Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

 HGHR is designed based on a hybrid time-space graph containing two subgraphs, i.e., a semi-deterministic subgraph for UAV networks and a deterministic subgraph for space networks.
 In the semi-deterministic subgraph, a UAV represents a node, and the weight of an edge is measured by UAV contact time and contact probability.
 The prediction of UAV contact time and contact probability is accomplished by utilizing a discrete time-homogeneous semi-Markov process with the state transition probability and sojourn time probability of each UAV as inputs.
 A deterministic subgraph for space networks can be constructed due to the predictable topology of space networks.
 By combining two subgraphs, a hybrid graph for the integrated networks is obtained.
 Under the hybrid graph, HGHR explores the store-carry-forward mechanism in a delay-tolerant networks (DTN) architecture to implement packet forwarding.

 \textbf{Greedy routing protocol \cite{DBLP:journals/jsac/WangZZNS20}:} The work in \cite{DBLP:journals/jsac/WangZZNS20} proposed a greedy routing protocol for packet forwarding in NSIN-ground integrated networks.
 During the process of finding routes, this protocol allocated a higher priority to TN to fully utilize its computation resources and reduce resource utilization costs.
 When the E2E latency could not be guaranteed solely by TN, platforms in NSIN were considered to reduce the number of transmission hops.
 The protocol employed a greedy search approach to find the optimal route between a source node and a destination node, taking into account factors such as available bandwidth resources, transmission latency, and the level of function sharing requirements.
-Specifically, for any physical links $(n,m)$ in the integrated networks, their link weight takes the following form

-where $D_{n,m}$ denotes the delay of the link, $I(\cdot)$ is an indicator function, $B_{n,m}^{R}$ the remaining bandwidth resources of the link after serving the last service request, $B_q$ the bandwidth requirement of service request $q$, $\rho$ is the aggregation factor, which is a non-negative parameter controlling the aggregation ratio, and $W_{n,q}$ the function sharing factor.

 Next, the route with the minimal total weights was selected.
 Finally, the protocol selected the most suitable nodes along the chosen route based on the available computation resources and the level of function sharing required.

 \textbf{Recurrent neural network (RNN)-based routing protocols \cite{DBLP:journals/wc/GuZX20}:} The authors in \cite{DBLP:journals/wc/GuZX20} investigated the challenging issue of finding effective paths to deliver packets across a variety of network segments, including space networks, NSIN, and TN, using RNNs.
 Particularly, the long short-term memory network (LSTM) was explored to predict routes based on historical data.
 However, the training of neural networks is time-consuming.
-To address this problem, the researchers investigated a coded technique that could alleviate the computational burden.
+To address this problem, they investigated a coded technique that could alleviate the computational burden.
 By employing a coded computation model and selecting suitable machine learning network models, the training process could be accelerated through coding and computation offloading \cite{DBLP:journals/tit/LeeLPPR18}.